 Police charged FDN with common assault (domestic violence related) and subjected to an apprehended violence order in relation to that matter.
 Amazingly, it was on the following day police laid charges of an AVO breach of the order placed just the night before.
 Here is that story.

 FDN lived with his mother, and she made accusations of him violently threatening her during the course of an argument.

-He was arrested in relation to the matter, and served with the AVO.
-FDN was released from the police station after midnight, and with nowhere else to go returned to his mother’s place to sleep.
-He was arrested the next morning for breach of the AVO, and – in order to stop FDN from breaching bail again – was refused bail.
+Police arrested him in relation to the matter, and they served him with the AVO.
+Police released FDN from the police station after midnight.
+However, with nowhere else to go, he returned to his mother’s place to sleep.
+Police arrested him the next morning for breach of the AVO.
+In order to stop FDN from breaching bail again, police refused bail.

-By the time that FDN’s matter came to trial, the prosecution had withdrawn the charge of common assault against FDN due to the weakness of the evidence, as demonstrated by the defence in its representations to the prosecution.
+By the time that FDN’s matter came to trial, the prosecution withdrew the charge of common assault against FDN due to the weakness of the evidence, as demonstrated by the defence in its representations to the prosecution.
 FDN plead guilty to the unarguable breach of the AVO.
-During sentencing the defence argued that FDN was unconscionably placed with the choice of breaching the AVO or homelessness.
+During sentencing the defence argued that FDN unconscionably faced the choice of breaching the AVO or homelessness.